bentheiii/envolved/docs/basevar.rst

         schema to multiple env-vars.

         :param prefix: The prefix to use.
-        :return: A new EnvVar with the given prefix, of the same type as teh envar being used.
+        :return: A new EnvVar with the given prefix, of the same type as the envar being used.

-    .. method:: patch(value: T | missing) -> typing.ContextManager
+    .. method:: patch(value: T | missing | discard) -> typing.ContextManager

         Create a context manager that will monkeypatch the EnvVar to the given value, and then restore the original value when the context manager is exited.